HHT1228/SIAA_processor/README.md

 - `Simulate` -> `Start Simulation`
 - `work` -> choose the test bench (ex. `prog1_tb`)
 - `Simulate` -> `Run` -> `Run -All`
+- If instruction fetch fails, try use the absolute file path in `InstrROM.sv`

 ## What Worked
 ### Program 1